25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 ## NoSQL databases

 - NoSQL databases are non-relational databases and are **distributed**
-- NoSQL databases include MongoDB, DynamoDB, etc.
+- NoSQL databases include MongoDB, DynamoDB, etc...
 - NoSQL databases **do not support join**
 - All the data that is needed for a query is present in one row
 - NoSQL databases **don't perform aggregations** such as "SUM"